frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Schema
 ^^^^^^

-CRLs for the top-level CA are located at ``cn=<CRL_id>,ou=crlIssuingPoints,ou=ca,{rootSuffix}``.
+CRLs for the host CA are located at ``cn=<CRL_id>,ou=crlIssuingPoints,ou=ca,{rootSuffix}``.

-Sub-CA CRLIPs will be located beneath the top-level CRLIP OU, in an OU named for the sub-CA ID.
+Sub-CA CRLIPs will be located beneath the host CA's CRLIP OU, in an OU named for the sub-CA ID.
 Therefore, a sub-CA's CRLIP OU will be have the DN ``ou={subCAId},ou=crlIssuingPoints,ou=ca,{rootSuffix}``, with CRLs located beneath that.